 Tips on Investing

 - Consider working with a financial advisor to help develop, implement and oversee your portfolio of investments.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - One of the key factors to consider in creating a financial plan and then executing that plan is the buying power of a dollar over time in the United States.
 A free inflation calculator can give you a good read on your money’s buying power.

 Photo credit: ©iStock.com/FlamingoImages, ©iStock.com/Drazen Zigic, ©iStock.com/dragana991